Rom3oDelta7/APRS-Mobile-Digipeater/README.md

 Everything else rests on top of the first insert.
 * I use a BatteryTender to charge the battery.
-I built a cable with the standard "split" connector on one side and PowerPole connectors on the other to allow the battery to be charged without removing it using the side connector.
+I built a cable with the standard "split" connector on one side and PowerPole connectors on the other to allow the battery to be charged using the side connector without removing it.
 * The TT4 config settings can be a bit touchy.
 You can use the TT4 settings file in this repo - just change "MYCALL" to your callsign and SSID (e.g. W7YRC-15 in our case).
-(This is just a screen capture of the "display" command output.)
+(This file is just a screen capture of the "display" command output.)
 Unfortunately, there is no way to upload a settings file to the TT4, so you'll need to manually enter each setting.
 Most of them are default settings, though, so you don't need to do them all!
 * Be certain your BTEXT string begins with ">" and the TSTAT string begins with "/" or things will not work.